 - Elimination diet test: In this test, your doctor will ask you to eliminate the current formula milk from your infant’s diet and reintroduce it after a week.
 If reintroduction causes a reaction, it indicates formula allergy.
 Your pediatrician may recommend additional tests to confirm it.

 - Blood test: A blood test for formula allergy will estimate the number of antibodies present in the body.
 These antibodies are responsible for triggering an allergic reaction.
 Additionally, the doctor may ask for a stool test to help determine inflammation in the body, generally seen in milk allergy (11).

 - Skin prick test: This test involves placing drops of formula milk on the back of the infant’s hand or forearm.
 The skin is then pricked using a sterile probe to let the milk enter the skin.
 If an itchy, reddish bump develops within 15 to 20 minutes, it indicates an allergy.
 This test is rarely conducted in babies younger than six months (12).

-Based on the diagnosis, your doctor will suggest switching to a different baby formula and seeing how the baby reacts.
+Based on the diagnosis, your doctor will suggest switching to a different baby formula and observing how the baby reacts.
 The next section contains some baby formulas that could be advised to a baby with formula allergy.